Employee journey mapping: The foundation of successful customer journey mapping?by

 Think about what you want that experience to be like for them.
 Do you have a recruitment website?
 How easy is it to navigate?
 Is it up-to-date?
 Does it tell prospective employees what it is really like to work for you?
 Are there stories on there about people who have joined your business and been successful in their career, and how they achieved that?

 If there is an online application form, how long does it take to complete?
-Is it realistic to expect people to spend an hour on an application form in 2013?
+Is it realistic to expect people to spend an hour on an application form?
 When was the last time someone ‘mystery shopped’ your recruitment process?

 If you use an external provider as part of your recruitment process, are they clear about your expectations of them in terms of behaviour towards prospective employees?
 How often do you ask your candidates for feedback on your recruitment process?